tpokorra/lbs-lbs/lxc-wheezy/Readme.md

-This is taken directly from https://packages.debian.org/sid/lxc.
+This is taken from https://packages.debian.org/sid/lxc.

-This only builds on sid at the moment.
+Then it has been modified to remove dependancy on libseccomp, and to deal with missing systemd on Wheezy.

+This is intended to build on Wheezy.